MixMask: Revisiting Masking Strategy for Siamese ConvNets: Base Models Datasets

 \section{Base Models \& Datasets}

 In this section, we provide a description of self-supervised learning frameworks and datasets that we used in the experiments.
-To test our method, we tried to select a diverse set of frameworks that incorporate different mechanisms to avoid model collapse and follow different design paradigms, i.e., vanilla contrastive learning with negative pairs vs knowledge distillation.
+To test our method, we tried to select a diverse set of frameworks that incorporate different mechanisms to avoid model collapse and follow different design paradigms.